The narwhal is an elusive whale, medium in size, and inhabits the Arctic and Atlantic oceans in Canada.

 Most of the year, narwhals live in the cracks of dense pack ice in the Canadian Arctic.

 These mammals do have a migration pattern.
 However, they don’t leave the Arctic waters.
 Their migration occurs annually from the high Arctic summering grounds in coastal bays of west Canada to offshore wintering grounds in deeper waters.
-They do this to remain close to easy food sources and avoid being trapped by fast ice.
+They do this to remain close to accessible food sources and avoid being trapped by fast ice.

 Narwhals exhibit small rounded heads with no dorsal fin.
-They do have an uneven dorsal ridge along the spine and short flippers with upturned tips.
+They have an uneven dorsal ridge along the spine and short flippers with upturned tips.

-It is easy to distinguish between a male narwhal and a female narwhal as the male narwhals have long, straight helical tusk while the female has a much smaller tusk.
+It is easy to distinguish between a male and a female narwhal as the male narwhals have long, straight helical tusk while the female has a much smaller tusk.

 There have been several male narwhals observed with two tusks.